millerronen/timers/README.md

 While I did create some unit tests and even a stress testing script, I must acknowledge that I didn't adhere strictly to achieving a high test coverage percentage in this project.
 I apologize for this deviation from best practices.

+### Some final note

+Adding the **start_time** column in ascending order to the query:

+`SELECT * FROM timers WHERE status = 'pending' AND trigger_time <= ?
+AND trigger_time >= NOW() ORDER BY trigger_time ASC, start_time ASC LIMIT ?`

+Can help to prioritize older timers with the same trigger_time.
+This change will ensure that among timers with the same trigger_time, the one created earlier (with the lower start_time) will be selected first.
+With this approach, I need to create a unique score that takes into account both **trigger_time** and **start_time**, ensuring that timers are correctly ordered in the Redis Sorted Set according to my new SQL query.
+Keeping in mind that adding sorting to my query may have an impact on query performance, especially if the timers table contains a large number of rows.
+It's a trade-off between the desired ordering and query execution time.